thanhtungvudata/CineMood_v3/README.md

    Integrate cast, crew, and genre data for more refined search and filtering.
 3. **Model Fine-Tuning**
    Experiment with different embedding models or fine-tune existing ones for higher recommendation accuracy.
-4. **Deployment Options**
+4. **Extended Deployment Options**
-   Deploy the app to platforms like Hugging Face Spaces, AWS, or Heroku for broader access.
+   Deploy the app to platforms like AWS, Heroku, or Hugging Face Spaces for broader accessibility.
+5. **Advanced RAG Enhancements**
+   Improve Retrieval-Augmented Generation by incorporating user preferences and contextual metadata.

 ---